 Requirements for Contract Managers

-Pursuant to Gov't.
-Code §2262.053, the Texas Procurement and Support Services (TPASS) administers a training program for state agency contract managers.
+Pursuant to Gov't Code §2262.053, the Texas Procurement and Support Services (TPASS) administers a system of training, continuing education and certification for state agency contract management personnel.

 In addition, the following tasks may help identify individuals who are required to take TPASS's contract management training.